Anopheles: Predators

+Malaria vectors

 Preferred sources for blood meals

+Since the genus Anopheles is the sole vector for malaria, it has been studied intensively in the search for effective control methods.
 One important behavioral factor is the degree to which an Anopheles species prefers to feed on humans (anthropophily) or animals such as cattle or birds (zoophily).
 Anthropophilic Anopheles are more likely to transmit the malaria parasites from one person to another.
-Most Anopheles mosquitoes are not exclusively anthropophilic or zoophilic, including the primary malaria vector in the western United States, A. freeborni.
-However, the primary malaria vectors in Africa, A. gambiae and A. funestus, are strongly anthropophilic and, consequently, are two of the most efficient malaria vectors in the world.
+Most Anopheles are not exclusively anthropophilic or zoophilic, including the primary malaria vector in the western United States, A. freeborni.
+However, the primary malaria vectors in Africa, A. gambiae and A. funestus, are strongly anthropophilic and are consequently major vectors of human malaria.

+Probability of transmitting malaria

 Once ingested by a mosquito, malaria parasites must undergo development within the mosquito before they are infectious to humans.
-The time required for development in the mosquito (the extrinsic incubation period) ranges from 10–21 days, depending on the parasite species and the temperature.
-If a mosquito does not survive longer than the extrinsic incubation period, then she will not be able to transmit any malaria parasites.
+The time required for the parasite to develop in the mosquito (the extrinsic incubation period) ranges from 10 to 21 days, depending on the parasite species and the temperature.
+If a mosquito does not survive long enough for the parasite to develop, then she transmits no parasites.

 It is not possible to measure directly the lifespans of mosquitoes in nature, but indirect estimates of daily survivorship have been made for several Anopheles species.
-Estimates of daily survivorship of A. gambiae in Tanzania ranged from 0.77 to 0.84, meaning at the end of one day, between 77% and 84% will have survived.
+Estimates of daily survivorship in Tanzania of A. gambiae, the vector of the dangerous Plasmodium falciparum parasite, ranged from 0.77 to 0.84, meaning that after one day, between 77% and 84% have survived.
 Assuming this survivorship is constant through the adult life of a mosquito, less than 10% of female A. gambiae would survive longer than a 14-day extrinsic incubation period.
 If daily survivorship increased to 0.9, over 20% of mosquitoes would survive longer than the same period.
 Control measures that rely on insecticides (e.g. indoor residual spraying) may actually impact malaria transmission more through their effect on adult longevity than through their effect on the population of adult mosquitoes.

 Patterns of feeding and resting

-Most Anopheles mosquitoes are crepuscular (active at dusk or dawn) or nocturnal (active at night).
+Most Anopheles are crepuscular (active at dusk or dawn) or nocturnal (active at night).
 Some feed indoors (endophagic), while others feed outdoors (exophagic).
-After feeding, some blood mosquitoes prefer to rest indoors (endophilic), while others prefer to rest outdoors (exophilic), though this can differ regionally based on local vector ecotype, and vector chromosomal makeup, as well as housing type and local microclimatic conditions.
-Biting by nocturnal, endophagic Anopheles mosquitoes can be markedly reduced through the use of insecticide-treated bed nets or through improved housing construction to prevent mosquito entry (e.g. window screens).
+After feeding, some blood mosquitoes prefer to rest indoors (endophilic), while others prefer to rest outdoors (exophilic).
+Biting by nocturnal, endophagic Anopheles can be markedly reduced through the use of insecticide-treated bed nets or through improved housing construction to prevent mosquito entry (e.g. window screens).
 Endophilic mosquitoes are readily controlled by indoor spraying of residual insecticides.
-In contrast, exophagic/exophilic vectors are best controlled through source reduction (destruction of the breeding sites).
+In contrast, exophagic/exophilic vectors are best controlled by destroying breeding sites, such as by filling in ponds.

 Gut flora

 Because transmission of disease by the mosquito requires ingestion of blood, the gut flora may have a bearing on the success of infection of the mosquito host.
-This aspect of disease transmission has not been investigated until recently.
-The larval and pupal gut is largely colonized by photosynthetic cyanobacteria, while in the adult, Pseudomonadota and Bacteroidota predominate.
-Blood meals drastically reduce the diversity of organisms and favor enteric bacteria.
+The larval and pupal gut is largely colonized by photosynthetic cyanobacteria, while in the adult, gram-negative bacteria in the Pseudomonadota and Bacteroidota phyla predominate.
+Blood meals drastically reduce the diversity of microorganisms in the gut, favouring bacteria.